Vabbajack-Sandvich/Easy-Cut/README.md

 # Easy Cut Extention For VLC For Generating FFMPEG Cut Commands

+The way it makes the cuts is by leaving the orginal file alone, but generating new files at the specified times.

+This allows for easy editing by deleting the unwanted sections and then concatting them all.

+All without having to open a project editor of some kind, or save a new project directory, or fight filters or fight effects or anything else GUI related.

+This just simply cuts the video in to new files with a batch file you generated with a few button clicks and pausing the player cursor where you want a cut.

 This version is not intended to be a fork of Bookmark Moments, I used their code as a base and changed it.